Newborn Sponge Bath

-Recommended by experts.
-Those in the know say that daily baths aren't necessary since they could dry out his delicate skin.
-Dash.
-Three times a week will be just fine until your baby is a year old.
+Experts recommend sponge baths for babies whose umbilical cord stumps have not yet fallen off.
+Sponge baths are also a good option for boys who haven't fully healed from circumcision.
+Keep in mind that daily baths aren't necessary, and could dry out his delicate skin.
+Bathing three times a week will be just fine until your baby is a year old.

-- Picking a time.
+Pick a convenient time.
 Some moms prefer mornings when babies are usually alert and raring to go.
 Other moms choose evenings as part of a calming bedtime ritual.

-- Gather everything you'll need before you start.
-Grab a change of clothes, a clean diaper, a couple of washcloths, another big towel, a mild baby soap, and a bowl or cup of warm (not hot).
-Test the water with your inner wrist.
+Gather everything you'll need before you start.
+Many parents find it easiest to place their baby in a towel-lined infant tub, but you could lay a towel on just about any flat, comfortable surface.
+Grab a change of clothes, a clean diaper, a couple of washcloths, another big towel, a mild baby soap, and a bowl or cup of warm (not hot) water.
+Test the water temperature with your inner wrist.

-- Start at the top.
-Start with her face and head, using a washcloth without soap so you don't get any suds in her eyes or mouth.
+Start at the top.
+Start with your baby's face and head, using a washcloth without soap so you don't get any suds in her eyes or mouth.
+Use soft, gentle strokes.
 Pay special attention to the neck and the area under the chin.
-The spaces between fingers and toes, under the arms and behind the ears also get surprisingly dirty.
+The spaces between fingers and toes, under the arms, and behind the ears also get surprisingly dirty.
 Wipe carefully around the umbilical stump, making sure to keep it dry.
 If you accidentally get the stump wet, gently pat it dry with a soft towel.
-Clean the diaper area last, and always support your baby's head and neck!
+Clean the diaper area last, and always support your baby's head and neck.

-- Wrap it up.
-Finish off by drying your baby with a hooded towel, putting on a fresh diaper and planting a kiss on his clean, soft belly.
-All clean, done!
+Wrap it up.
+Finish off by drying your baby with a hooded towel, putting on a fresh diaper, and planting a kiss on that clean, soft belly.
+All done!